 You can test the relative humidity of a room by investing in a hygrometer, which is available at most DIY stores and garden centres.
 You can also increase the size of the dehumidifier, which will further increase its effectiveness.

-Making your own dehumidifier is actually a much easier process than people think.
-It takes hardly any tools, and there are very few components required.
+Making your own homemade dehumidifier is actually a much easier process than people think.
+It takes hardly any tools, and there are very few components required to dehumidify a room.

 I put this guide together so that those who find themselves on a strict budget, or those who don’t want to invest in a dehumidifier, can make one of their own at an incredibly low cost.